James Monroe Williams: Postbellum

 On October 1, 1865, Williams was mustered out of the volunteer service.
 He was commissioned a captain in the new 8th U.S. Cavalry Regiment of the regular army on July 28, 1866, commanding Company I. The 8th Cavalry was at first based out of Fort Whipple in the Arizona Territory, but later stationed at Fort Selden and Fort Bayard, both in the New Mexico Territory.
 Williams was brevetted a major on July 9, 1867, for his service during the Indian Wars.
 He resigned his commission on March 29, 1873, and took up work in the Colorado Territory as a rancher.

 Williams re-entered the army nearly two decades later, joining the 7th U.S. Cavalry Regiment as a captain on January 7, 1891, and retired five days later to become a merchant.

+Death and burial

 Williams died in Washington, D.C., on February 15, 1907, and was buried with full military honors in Arlington National Cemetery in Virginia.